algolia/autocomplete/packages/website/docs/sources.md

 Called to get the value of the item.
 The value is used to fill the search box.

-If you don't want to update the input value when an item is selected, you can return `state.query`.

 ```js
 const items = [{ value: 'Apple' }, { value: 'Banana' }];